-PSYC 3133 The Psychology of Adulthood and Aging
+PSYC 3133 Adulthood Development and Aging

 A focus on human development from early to late adulthood.
 Topics include dynamics of mid-life crisis, death and dying, disorders in aging (Alzheimer's, for example) and the process of aging.

 PSYC 3143 Human-Information Processing